abhiyadav2345/WATER_LEVEL_CONTROLLER/README.md

-# Project Name here
+# WATER LEVEL CONTROLLER

-## Title
+##

-``It includes the introduction to your hack which you are submitting as your final project. ``
+`` Water Level Controller will help in automatically controlling the water motor by sensing the water level in a tank. ``

 ## Tech Stack Used